-Seeing the recent global trend toward the full-scale use of AI systems, many companies are rushing to raise work efficiency and productivity by introducing AI systems.
-However, we see a new problem occurring, which is the gradual deterioration of AI model accuracy during a target system operation.
+With the recent global trend toward the full-scale use of AI systems, many companies are rushing to raise work efficiency and productivity by introducing AI systems.
+However, we see a new problem occurring, which is the gradual deterioration of AI model accuracy during target system operations.
 Why does the accuracy deteriorate?
-Katsuhito Nakazawa, Research Manager of Trusted AI Project in Artificial Intelligence Laboratory says as follows:
+Katsuhito Nakazawa, Research Manager of the Trusted AI Project in our Artificial Intelligence Laboratory says:

-While the number of companies using Artificial Intelligence (AI) for their business is increasing, a new problem has appeared, which is the “deterioration of AI model accuracy during long-time system operation.”
-In order to solve this issue, Fujitsu Laboratories’ Artificial Intelligence Laboratory developed a groundbreaking technology to detect the deterioration of AI model accuracy and restore it automatically.
-We interviewed the project members who invented this world’s first technology called “High Durability Learning,” about its development process and excellent features.
+While the number of companies using Artificial Intelligence (AI) for their business is increasing, a new problem has appeared, which is the “deterioration of AI model accuracy during long-term system operation.”
+In order to solve this issue, Fujitsu Laboratories’ Artificial Intelligence Laboratory developed a ground-breaking technology to detect the deterioration of AI model accuracy and restore it automatically.
+We interviewed the project members, who invented this world-first technology called “High Durability Learning,” about its development process and outstanding features.

 Posted on February 13, 2020

 Artificial Intelligence Laboratory